grunwaldlab/demulticoder/cran-comments.md

+## This is a second resubission.
+In this version, we:

+* Checked the spellings in the DESCRIPTION file.
+Taxmap and phyloseq are spelled correctly but refer to R packages, so single quotes were added to these names.

+* Title was shortened.

+*

+* Additional revisions: made a few minor updates to the website to improve readability, highlight dependencies, etc.

 ## This is a resubmission.
 In this version I have:

 * Removed redundant words from title and added single quotes to package and software names